 Museums

-New York is home to some of the world’s most respected museums.
+New York’s top museums are among the best you’ll find anywhere in the world.
 For us, they’re not quite as iconic as those in London, Paris or Rome, but there are still a bunch of fantastic museums you should consider checking out.
 It’s easy for us to choose a favorite; The Metropolitan Museum of Art (MET) is incredible.
 We lost 6 hours in there!

 Here are some top museums to consider: